department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/campaign-landing-page-templates/state-of-product.md

 ### How Do We Define Success

-We will know the initial set of functionality is meeting the desired user and business outcomes when the CLP template is used by (or via the PW content team on behalf of) at least three business stakeholders -- and there are no requests for major changes.
+We will know the initial set of functionality is meeting the desired user and business outcomes when the CLP template is used by  at least three business stakeholders -- and there are no requests for major changes.
 This would validate the following:

  - the capabilities of the CLP template (the various content components) meet the minimum needs of the business stakeholders
  - the CMS functionality of the template builder is bug-free and user/author-friendly